Highlights of the mesosphere

 Where is the mesosphere?

-The mesosphere is directly above the stratosphere and below the thermosphere.
-It spans a vertical distance between 50 to 90 km.
+- It’s directly above the stratosphere and below the thermosphere.

 If space rocks fall towards Earth, it’s in the mesosphere where they burn up.
 But if any space rocks get through the mesosphere, the ones that hit Earth are called meteorites.

 The mesosphere layer protects the Earth from large meteoroids.
 It’s in the mesosphere where it serves as a shield for meteorites.

 Friction in the mesosphere burns up meteors.
 Then, they disintegrate into small pieces of dust.
 From our eyes, we see the ionized trails left by the remains of meteors.

 What is air temperature in the mesosphere?